bwbeach/advent-of-code/2023/day21/README.md

     O
 ```

-The four quandrants don't look right.
+The four quadrants don't look right.
 The rocks haven't been rotated.

 ```
 OOOOO